ikr/ikr.su/cv_content.md

 I worked as a PhD Associate at the [University of Twente](http://trese.cs.utwente.nl/) in Enschede, The Netherlands.
-My subject was: “Aspectual Refactoring of Software Architectures”, research in the field of aspect-oriented software development: separation of concerns, architectural aspects, architectural styles, software architecture design process, “formal” evaluation and refactoring.
+My subject was: “Aspectual Refactoring of Software Architectures”, research in the field of aspect-oriented software development: separation of concerns, architectural aspects,̱ architectural styles, software architecture design process, “formal” evaluation and refactoring.